Victoria Sponge with Summer Berries

 Tip:

 - To take your cakes out of the tins without leaving a wire rack mark on the top, put a clean tea towel over the tin, put your hand onto the tea towel and turn the tin upside-down.
 The cake should come out onto your hand and the tea towel, then you can turn it from your hand onto the wire rack.
-Set aside to cool completely.
+Set aside to cool completely.- If you're making a Victoria Sponge without decorating it with fruit and buttercream, add a sprinkling of caster sugar, instead of icing sugar, for sweet crunchy topping.

 Comments